Film Review – Share (2019)

 There are hungover interns all over Hollywood that are tasked with reading scripts every single day as part of their role on the development team, and I’m sure that each of them has sifted through plenty of Hollywoodized versions of this script before, especially in the aftermath of the #MeToo movement in the industry.
 Share is a very simple story: a girl has to attempt to come to terms with her emotional state after a traumatic and hazy event while simultaneously trying to learn the specifics of what happened.
 Thankfully, Bianco doesn’t feel the need to pad out this movie with unnecessary story beats and fluff.
 The movie doesn’t even reach 90 minutes, but it’s probably the perfect length for the story its telling.

 Not once does this movie even attempt to hold your hand.
 It’s a rough tale with a hard, cynical edge.
 I envision an alternate universe where Share was noted to death by the studio system, leaving the film to flop into theaters like the cinematic version of a wet noodle.
 Thankfully, the version of Share that we have in this plane of existence is quite the opposite as it offers a scathing — and often vile — look into the issues that many victims face.
 This bold take will force viewers to unwrap what this movie has to say and how it reflects our culture.
+Some of the characterizations don’t work — Charlie Plummer’s character feels particularly cartoonish — and it might border on becoming heavy-handed at times, but one has to admire such a courageous discussion of a rough subject.

 Share will challenge viewers in a way that will make many of them bristle initially, leaving many in an immediate state of displeasure.
 It’s consistently hitting a raw nerve with absolutely zero remorse, ending in a final shot that I will most likely never forget.